 So the name of the process is pretty self-explanatory.
 The cutting method uses both oxygen and a cutting gas.
 But a variety of different gases are available.

-Oxy acetylene cutting has pretty much become synonymous with oxyfuel cutting.
+Oxy-acetylene cutting has pretty much become synonymous with oxyfuel cutting.
 The reason is that this is the most common fuel used in the process.

 The main reason for that is the temperature it can achieve – around 3200° C. Such a high temperature makes faster piercing and cutting possible.
 At the same time, its secondary flame temperature is comparatively low.
 For the same reasons, it’s the most commonly used gas combination in oxy-fuel welding.

-Also, the heat affected area is smaller compared to other gases as the exposure time for heating is shorter.
+Also, the heat-affected area is smaller compared to other gases as the exposure time for heating is shorter.